KogasaPls/notification-panel/README.md

 * The duration each notification lasts can be changed.
 Setting the duration to 0ms will make notifications last forever (or until it is replaced by newer notifications).
 In this case, the "show time" setting will show the age of the notification.

-* The font can be adjusted between "small," "medium," and "large."
+* The font can be adjusted between "small," "regular," and "bold."

-* The background color and opacity of the notifications can be adjusted.

 * Shift-right clicking a notification will show a "Clear" option which will clear all notifications.